jQSfire125/my_blog/_posts/2021-06-27-capstones.markdown

 |Machine Learning Fundamentals | 95% |
 |Python Programming| 59% |

-I need to finish a couple more courses in SQL and statistics to be able to take those assessments.
-I also need to raise my score in the Machine Learning and Python Programming assessments to get to the score required by Data Camp.
+I need to finish a couple more courses in SQL and statistics to take those assessments.
+I also need to raise my score in the Machine Learning and Python Programming assessments to get to the score required by DataCamp.

 #### I will then be able to call myself Data Scientist ;)